 He sat on the managing board of the Spanish Artificial Intelligence Association (AEPIA) from 1997 to 2001, was member of the managing board of the Telematics Association until 2015 and has sat on the managing board of the Spanish Association of Telecommunications Engineers in the Castile-La Mancha District from its foundation until today.
 Since 2016, he chairs the University Postgraduate and Lifelong Education Network (RUEPEP).

-He is the coordinator of the Telematic Services Engineering Research Group, which consists of 12 lecturers in the Department of Automation, and is the co-director of the Telefónica Chair for the Improvement of Personal Autonomy at the University of Alcalá.
-During his career, he has participated in more than 30 research projects (20 of them as lead researcher), with both public and private funding, and has had more than 100 scientific publications.
-His research focuses on personalising services for citizens by means of telematic systems, and in particular on the use of the internet of things to improve the autonomy of people with disabilities.
-In 2001 he was awarded the second New Applications for Internet prize by the Telefónica Chair for New Generation Internet at the UPM, and in 2009 he won the prize for Innovation in Mobile Communications awarded by the Vodafone Spain Foundation.
+He is coordinator of the Telematic Services Engineering Research Group, composed of 16 members of the Departments of Automation and of Physics and Mathematics.
+In the course of his academic career he has taken part in over 30 research projects (20 as Principal Researcher), both publicly and privately funded, and has published more than 100 pieces of research.
+His line of research focuses on tailoring services to the public by means of telematic systems, above all, the use of the Internet of Things to enhance the autonomy of the disabled.
+In 2001 he was runner-up in the “New Applications for Internet” Competition organized by the Technical University of Madrid’s Telefónica Chair of New Generation Internet, and in 2009 he won the Mobile Communication Research Prize awarded by the Vodafone Spain Foundation.